texfaq/texfaq.github.io/FAQ-toodeep.md

 each of the list nesting levels; the parameters determine indentation, item separation, and so on.
-The `list` environment (the basis for list environments like `itemize` and `enumerate`) ''knows'' there are only 6 of these sets.
+The `list` environment (the basis for list environments like `itemize` and `enumerate`) "knows" there are only 6 of these sets.

 There are also different label definitions for the `enumerate` and `itemize` environments at